jasminappleby/izzy-visuals/devlog.md

 Removed the React/Vite garb from the App.tsx to stop myself from getting confused.
 Updated react-router to react-router-dom as there was a mismatch in my versioning.
 To run a view of the app in-browser, run `npm run dev` in an npm console.

+07/12/2025

+Tried to build a darkmode button via this: (website)[https://css-tricks.com/easy-dark-mode-and-multiple-color-themes-in-react/] but it just won't work.
+Going to push up code anyway as a progress report.